-Understands the vision, values, and culture of the company, and develops goals with them in mind.
+The employee understands the vision, values, and culture of the company, and develops goals with them in mind.
 Realistically adjusts the priorities of goals as work situations change.
 Approaches goals with energy, enthusiasm, drive, and focus.
 Develops skills that will help him/her to achieve the goals.

 WILLINGNES TO DEVELOP

-The Employee is able to see the big picture in planning and problem solving.
+The employee is able to see the big picture in planning and problem solving.
 They want to perceive, grasp the context and structure of things, specify and understand its mechanics and underlying relationships.

 Flexibility in the workplace is about adapting successfully to changing situations and environments.
 No workplace environment ever stays the same, so you will need to be able to change your job role, responsibilities and find new solutions.
 Workers with an orientation towards flexibility never say, “It’s not my job” or “Do I have to?” when they are asked to take on a new assignment.